Redpoint Training is a human movement, strength, and performance training company.

 The foundation of any physical endeavor is human movement.
 A mature adult, athlete, professional (military/police), or a self-employed person must rely on being physically resilient in order to make a living or enjoy the fruits of their labors.
 Having an exercise program or being physically active doesn’t always mean being resilient.
 Without proper movement patterns, you may be missing the benefits of remaining active.
 Redpoint uses this common missing link to address what many other systems fail to.
 We initially focus on restoring basic patterns that are hardwired into the nervous system that are distorted through misuse or neglect.
 Unfortunately, this is a negative by-product of a lifestyle that revolves around convenience.
 Even the person who is active can fall prey (think cars, couches, and phones).

-Through experience, we have found that virtually everyone initially beginning our strength and running programs cannot demonstrate stability within their trunk, which includes the spine, shoulder, and hip complexes.
+Through experience, we have found that virtually everyone initially beginning our strength and running programs cannot demonstrate stability within their trunk, which includes the spine, shoulder and hip complex.
 This has been observed in a 100% of even the youngest athletes!

 Our training protocols are based on the individual and can radically vary from person to person.
 But initially everyone starts from the beginning.
 The process can be fairly quick or take some time.
 It is solely based on the individual regarding age, history, and goals.

 Though experimentation, we have found that the three most effective tools or pieces of equipment are bodyweight, kettlebells, and sandbags.
+(But, nothing is off the table).
 They are not only extremely versatile and mobile but can be very unstable which requires the operator to become accustomed to handing instability by requiring joint stability.
 Essential for real strength.
 These tools allow us to train inside as well as outside.
 Being mobile is especially important at the track for our running students.

 What is Redpoint’s training ethos?